imakris/glatter/README.md

 * **Integration:** header‑only (C++) or compiled translation unit (C/C++).
 * **WSI detection:** auto‑detects WGL/GLX/EGL with optional runtime override.
 * **On‑demand symbols:** function pointers are resolved on first use to minimize startup work.
 * **Diagnostics:** opt‑in call/error logging; in debug builds (when `NDEBUG` is not defined) errors are logged by default.
-Messages go to stdout/stderr; install a custom handler only if you want to redirect.
+Messages go to stdout/stderr; a custom handler can be installed for redirection.
 * **Utilities:** generated extension flags (e.g., `glatter_GL_ARB_vertex_array_object`) and `enum_to_string_*()` helpers.

 ---